micahtyong/enhance/README.md

 1. Clone the repository.
 2. Open in XCode 10.1 or later.
 3. Build and run project on an iPhone device.

+Enhance is scheduled to be released onto the App Store by the end August 2019.

 ## Support ##